-The practice of scapegoating has been central to the creation and continuation of patriarchal dominance hierarchies.
-Scapegoating has been used to suppress any political movement, ethnic group, gender, or person who deliberately challenges the dominant social order or symbolically constitutes a threat to those in power.
+The practice of scapegoating is central to the creation and continuation of societies organized as dominance hierarchies.
+In such societies, scapegoating is used to suppress political movements, ethnic groups, genders, or persons who challenge the dominant social order or symbolically constitute a threat to those in power.
 The individual or group scapegoated is blamed for misfortune or seen as a menace, then marginalized, cast out, or destroyed.

-The need for scapegoats reveals the inherent instability of patriarchal hierarchies.
+The need for scapegoats reveals the inherent instability of patriarchal societies that depend on dominance hierarchies.
 By scapegoating an individual or group, those ‘higher up’ the power structure become more cohesive and relieve themselves of anxiety.
 Nevertheless, they fail to deal with their dependency on someone to debase and vilify to justify the inequality and fragmentation on which their power depends.

 The experience of being scapegoated still carries both the association with specialness and devaluation and result in what Brinton Perera called the scapegoat complex.
-CG Jung defined complexes as
+The complexes, as defined by CG Jung, are

 “psychic fragments which have split off owing to traumatic influences or certain incompatible tendencies….
 Complexes interfere with the intentions of the will and disturb the conscious performance….
 They appear and disappear according to their own laws; they can temporarily obsess consciousness, or influence speech and action in an unconscious way.
 In a word, complexes behave like independent beings….”3